JKTK25/-JSONL-Cleaner-with-LLM-Enhancement/README.md

-# 🧹 CBC JSONL Cleaner with LLM Enhancement
+# 🧹 JSONL Cleaner with LLM Enhancement

 This Python script is a powerful tool designed to **clean**, **clarify**, and **enhance educational text data** (especially for Kenya's CBC Curriculum) stored in `.jsonl` (JSON Lines) format using an open-source **Language Model (LLM)** such as Google's `Flan-T5`.